XRPLF/XRPL-Standards/XLS-20/README.md

 ##### Retrieving NFToken Data and Metadata

-In the interest of (a) minimizing the footprint of an NFT but without sacrificing utility or functionality; and (b) imposing as few restrictions as possible, this specification does not allow an NFT to hold arbitrary data fields.
+In the interest of (a) minimizing the footprint of an NFT but without sacrificing utility or functionality, and (b) imposing as few restrictions as possible, this specification does not allow an NFT to hold arbitrary data fields.
 Instead, such data, whether structured or unstructured, is maintained separately and referenced by the NFT.
 This proposal recommends using one of the following two approaches to provide external references to obtain **`NFToken`** data and/or metadata.

 - `URI` field: We propose an optional `URI` field in the **`NFToken`** object.
 Implementations MAY choose to use this field to provide an external reference to:
     - The immutable content for `Hash`.
     - Mutable metadata, if any, for the **`NFToken`** object.

 The `URI` field is especially useful for referring to non-traditional Peer-to-Peer (P2P) URLs.
 For example, a `NFTokenMinter` wishing to store **`NFToken`** data and/or metadata using the Inter Planetary File System (IPFS) MAY use `URI` field to refer to data on IPFS in different ways, each of which is suited to different use-cases.
-For more context on types of IPFS links that can be used to store NFT data, see [here](https://docs.ipfs.io/how-to/best-practices-for-nft-data/#types-of-ipfs-links-and-when-to-use-them).
+For more context on types of IPFS links that can be used to store NFT data, see [Best Practices for NFT Data](https://docs.ipfs.io/how-to/best-practices-for-nft-data/#types-of-ipfs-links-and-when-to-use-them).

-- `Domain` field: Alternative to the above approach, issuers of **`NFToken`** objects may set the `Domain` field of their issuing account to the correct domain and offer an API for clients that want to lookup the data and/or metadata associated with a particular NFT.
-This proposal recommends the use of DNS `TXT` records as a customization point, allowing the issuer to specify the URL to be used by providing a properly-formatted TXT record.
+- `Domain` field: Alternative to the above approach, issuers of **`NFToken`** objects can set the `Domain` field of their issuing account to the correct domain and offer an API for clients that want to lookup the data and/or metadata associated with a particular NFT.
+This proposal recommends the use of DNS `TXT` records as a customization point, allowing the issuer to specify the URL to be used by providing a properly formatted TXT record.

 Note that using this mechanism _requires_ the `NFTokenMinter` to acquire a domain name and set the domain name for their minting account, but does **not** require the `NFTokenMinter` to necessarily operate a server or other service to provide the ability to query this data; instead, a `NFTokenMinter` can easily "redirect" queries to a data provider (e.g., to a marketplace, registry or other service).

-Implementations should attempt to check for the presence of `URI` field first to retrieve the associated data and/or metadata.
-In case `URI` field does not exist, implementations should check for the presence of `Domain` field.
+Implementations should attempt check for the presence of `URI` field first to retrieve the associated data and/or metadata.
+If the `URI` field does not exist, implementations should check for the presence of `Domain` field.
 Nothing happens, if neither of the fields exist.
 Implementations should be prepared to handle HTTP redirections (e.g., using HTTP responses 301, 302, 307 and 308) from the URI.

 ###### TXT Record Format: